Vice President Harris: A new chapter opens in US politics

-WASHINGTON (AP) — For more than two centuries, the top ranks of American power have been dominated by men — almost all of them white.
-That ends on Wednesday.
+WASHINGTON (AP) — Vice President Kamala Harris broke the barrier that has kept men at the top ranks of American power for more than two centuries when she took the oath Wednesday to hold the nation’s second-highest office.

-Kamala Harris will become the first female vice president — and the first Black woman and person of South Asian descent to hold the role.
+Harris was sworn in as the first female U.S. vice president — and the first Black woman and person of South Asian descent to hold the position — in front of the U.S. Capitol by Supreme Court Justice Sonia Sotomayor.
+Later, she presided as Senate president for the first time to swear in three new Democratic senators, including her replacement.

+The moment was steeped in history and significance in more ways than one.
+She was escorted to the podium by Capitol Police Officer Eugene Goodman, the officer who single-handedly took on a mob of Trump supporters as they tried to breach the Senate floor during the Capitol insurrection that sought to overturn the election results.
+Harris was wearing clothes from two young, emerging Black designers — a deep purple dress and coat.

+After taking the oath of office, a beaming Harris hugged her husband, Douglas Emhoff, and gave President Joe Biden a fist bump.

-Her rise is historic in any context, another moment when a stubborn boundary will fall away, expanding the idea of what’s possible in American politics.
-But it’s particularly meaningful because Harris will be taking office at a moment of deep consequence, with Americans grappling over the role of institutional racism and confronting a pandemic that has disproportionately devastated Black and brown communities.
+Her rise is historic in any context, another moment when a stubborn boundary falls away, expanding the idea of what’s possible in American politics.
+But it’s particularly meaningful because Harris is taking office at a moment when Americans are grappling over institutional racism and confronting a pandemic that has disproportionately devastated Black and brown communities.

-Those close to Harris say she’ll bring an important — and often missing — perspective in the debates on how to overcome the many hurdles facing the incoming administration.
+Those close to Harris say she’ll bring an important — and often missing — perspective to the debates on how to overcome the many hurdles facing the new administration.

 “In many folks’ lifetimes, we experienced a segregated United States,” said Lateefah Simon, a civil rights advocate and longtime Harris friend and mentee.
 “You will now have a Black woman who will walk into the White House not as a guest but as a second in command of the free world.”